Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Preliminaries and main results

-The main results of this section come in the form of uniform in time propagation of chaos results.
-The first one compares the laws of $Z^{(\delta,\nl\pf,M)}_{n,1}$ (i.e. the fraction of allele-$0$ pathogen in the first host in the two-level model with $M$ hosts) and ${\nl Z}^{(\delta,\nl\pf)}_n$ (the fraction of allele-$0$ pathogen in the non-linear model); see Theorem \ref{propchaos}.
-Next we introduce a scaling parameter $N\in\N$, and we let the number of host particles $M(N)$ depend upon it.
-We consider $\delta_N$ and $\NLpfn$ as in \eqref{scale-setting}.
-Further, we scale time by $N$, i.e. we set $\mathbb{X}^{(N)}_ {t}\coloneqq \mathbb{Z}^{(\delta_N,\nl\pf_N,M(N))}_{\lfloor Nt\rfloor}$.
-In this setting and under mild conditions on $\NLpf_N$, we show a propagation of chaos result comparing the laws of $\sPSsM_{t,i}$ and $\nl X_t^{(N)}$; see \ref{th:prop_chaos_2}.
-If the number $M(N)$ of hosts grows sufficiently fast, and under some additional conditions on $\NLpf_N$, we obtain a uniform in time version of the previous result; see Proposition \ref{prop:uniform_prop_chaos}).
+The main results of this section come in the form of uniform-in-time propagation of chaos results.
+The first one compares the laws of $Z^{(\delta,\nl\pf,M)}_{n,1}$ (i.e., the fraction of allele-$0$ pathogens in the first host in the two-level model with $M$ hosts) and ${\nl Z}^{(\delta,\nl\pf)}_n$ (the fraction of allele-$0$ pathogens in the corresponding non-linear model).